MauriceWagner224/Pygame-Platformer/README.md

-# Pygame-Platformer
+#### Pygame-Platformer
 This is a 2D-Platformer Game using sprites and elements of the sourcecode by [russ123](https://github.com/russs123/Platformer/tree/master).
 The goal of this project is to educate beginners on how to use python and structues such as classes in OOP-fashion.

 Pygame is a necessary library used widely throughout the project.

+# Controls:
+Left-Right Arrowkeys: Move

+Space: Jump

+TAB: Shoot Projectiles+

+P: Pause/Resume the game

 [Official Documentation](https://www.pygame.org/docs/)

 [Useful Developer-Notes](https://devdocs.io/pygame-pygame/)

-## Instructions on how to start working on the project.
+### Instructions to start working on the project.
-All Links can be found below

 ## First Step:
 Installing Pycharm Edu is pretty straightforward and can be installed without admin-privileges by denying admin-authentification after starting the installer.